fingerskier/lashon/README.md

 ## Process

-Ingestion
+Ingestion ~ transform
   Intake and formatting of data.

-Digestion
+Digestion ~ organize
   Normalizing data.

-Prediction
+Prediction ~ use
   Running the model.

-Remodeling
+Synthesis ~ adjust
   Training the model.

-Synthesis
-  Outputs.
   Feedbacks.